takula-tech/nita-obel/engine/core/reflect/compile_ui_test/README.md

 # Compile UI Test

-This crate is separate from `obel_reflect` and not part of the Bevy workspace in order to not fail `crater` tests for Obel.
+This crate is separate from `obel_reflect` and not part of the Obel workspace in order to not fail `crater` tests for Obel.
 The tests assert on the exact compiler errors and can easily fail for new Rust versions due to updated compiler errors (e.g. changes in spans).